ticofab/ticofab.github.io/_posts/2018-08-16-distributed-websocket-server-with-akka-http.md

   implicit val as = context.system
   implicit val am = ActorMaterializer()

-  // make sure that we register only we we are effectively up val cluster = Cluster(as) cluster registerOnMemberUp {
+  // make sure that we register only once we are effectively up val cluster = Cluster(as) cluster registerOnMemberUp {
     cluster.state.leader.foreach(leaderAddress =>